-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$216,041.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$216,001.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues are comprised primarily of assessment revenue during the current and prior fiscal year.
-In total, expenses, including depreciation, stay about the same in comparison with prior year.
+Program revenues are comprised primarily of assessment and interest income during the current and prior fiscal year.